gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Restart DTLS connection as well as a new Restart DCI are handshaked as soon as possible so that the time when no Restart DCI are available is kept to a minimum.

+# DTLS chunk API {#newPrimitives}

+DTLS Chunk adds a new set of primitives that can be used by the SCTP User for creating and maintaining a secured Association.

+This section provides an high-level description of the primitives as coding depends on the actual implementation.

+## Secure INIT

+Secure Init is a primitive that allows the instantiation of a secure SCTP Association towards a remote SCTP peer acting as server.
+Secure INIT requires that the secrets are known to the local SCTP Host, or being provided by the Secure INIT primitive itself.

+Secure INIT is from the SCTP User

+## Secure SETUP-INDICATION

+Secure SETUP-INDICATION is a primitive that indicates to the SCTP User that a Secure Association has been established either because the local SCTP User has used a Secure INIT or because a remote peer has requested a Secure Association.

+Secure SETUP-INDICATION is is towards the SCTP User

+Secure SETUP-INDICATION provides the following information:

+* Current CID

+* Restart

+## Add DTLS Connection

+Add DTLS Connection is a primitive that allows a SCTP User to add a DTLS connection to an existing Secure Association.

+Add DTLS Connection is from SCTP User

+Add DTLS Connection provides the following information:

+* Association Id

+* Restart

+## DTLS-CONNECTION-INDICATION

+DTLS-CONNECTION-INDICATION is a primitive that informs the SCTP User that a new DTLS connection has been added to an existing Association

+DTLS-CONNECTION-INDICATION is is towards the SCTP User

+DTLS-CONNECTION-INDICATION provides the following information:

+* Association Id

+* New CID

+* Restart

+## Remove DTLS Connection

+Remove DTLS Connection is a primitive that allows removing a DTLS connection from a Secure Association

+Remove DTLS Connection is from the SCTP User

+Remove DTLS Connection provides the following information:

+* Association Id

+* CID

+* Restart

+## DTLS Connection Removed

+DTLS Connection Removed is a primitive that informs the SCTP User that a DTLS Connection has been removed.

+DTLS Connection Removed is towards the SCTP User

+DTLS Connection Removed provides the following information:

+* Association Id

+* CID

+* Restart

+## Enable CID

+Enable CID primitive allows an SCTP User to set a specific DTLS connection for encryptiion by selecting its CID

+Enable CID is from SCTP User

+Enable CID provides the following information:

+* Association Id

+* CID

+* Restart

+## ENABLED-CID

+ENABLED-CID primitive informs an SCTP User that the specified association has began to use another DTLS connection indicated by CID

+ENABLED-CID is towards the SCTP User

+ENABLED-CID provides the following information:

+* Association Id

+* CID

+* Restart

+## Set CID limits

+Set CID limits primitive provide the SCTP User the possibility to set a limit in time or in datasize or both for a DTLS connection

+Set CID limits is from the SCTP User

+Set CID limits provides the following information:

+* Association Id

+* CID

+* Restart

+* Time

+* Datasize

+## CID-LIMITS-EXPIRED

+CID-LIMITS-EXPIRED informs the SCTP User that the limits previously set for a DTLS connection has expired

+CID-LIMITS-EXPIRED is towards the SCTP User

+CID-LIMITS-EXPIRED provides the following information:

+* Association Id

+* CID

+* Restart

+* Time-expired

+* Datasize-expired

 # New Parameter Type {#new-parameter-type}